 - If you don’t or can’t manage to get your responses back quickly, you might expect a rocky ride through the review process when you go back for the second round.
 The reviewers you had before might not be available, but the AE will be obliged to have at least 2 reviews again.
 This means that you may get new reviews.
-New reviewers are likely to throw up new issues, and could result in your manuscript getting rejected at this stage, or that you’ll have another major review decision, sending you back to step 3 with a track changes manuscript and response letter to reviewer comments.
+New reviewers are likely to throw up new issues, and could result in your manuscript getting rejected at this stage, or that you’ll have another Major revision decision, sending you back to step C with a track changes manuscript and response letter to reviewer comments.
 This drags the whole process on for much longer and reviewers and AEs are likely to look less favourably at your manuscript.

-- A better result is when there are only minor revisions.
+- A better result is when there are only Minor revisions.
 In this case the manuscript is simply bouncing between you and the AE and even if this happens more than once, it’s fine as long as you can keep the response time reasonable (within a couple of weeks).

 - In either case, your rebuttal letter will be a very important part of your resubmission, and this will be covered in a later section.

 F - Associate Editor recommends to Editor-in-Chief

 - When the AE is happy with all of your Minor Revisions, they will make a recommendation to the Editor-in-Chief.
 The Editor-in-Chief may have some extra revisions that they would like to see, but these will likely be minor.

 - It is unlikely that the Editor-in-Chief would disagree with the acceptance of any paper that an AE has signed off on.